 Hypnotherapy: Hypnotherapy involves the power of suggestion during a deep state of relaxation.
-Early research suggests hypnotherapy may lower the sensory and motor component of the gastro-colonic (intestinal) responses in patients with irritable bowel syndrome (IBS).
+Early research suggests that hypnotherapy may lower the sensory and motor component of the gastro-colonic (intestinal) responses in patients with irritable bowel syndrome.
 Better studies are necessary to make a conclusion.

 Unclear or conflicting scientific evidence

 Acupuncture: The practice of acupuncture originated in China 5,000 years ago.
 Acupuncture involves the use of needles to stimulate body function and bring the body into balance.
-Although limited evidence suggests benefit of acupuncture in IBS may be possible, more studies are needed.
+Limited evidence suggests benefit of acupuncture in irritable bowel syndrome, however, more studies are needed.

 Acustimulation: Acustimulation involves electrical stimulation at various points on the body (as an alternative to needles in acupuncture) and may be applied to reduce certain symptoms.
-One small study suggests that acustimulation to points on the wrist and below the knee may help patients with irritable bowel syndrome to reduce symptoms and pain.
-However, the design was weak, and more studies are needed to determine benefits in IBS.
+Limited available study suggests that acustimulation to points on the wrist and below the knee may help patients with irritable bowel syndrome to reduce symptoms and pain.
+However, the design was weak, and more studies are needed to determine benefits for this indication.